GurayGurkan/PyTHang/README.md

 For now, if you want to cite, please use

-Guray Gurkan, "PyTHang: An open-source wearable sensor system for real time monitoring of head-torso angle for ambulatory applications", Github/Guraygurkan/PyTHang, in Comput.
-Methods Biomech Biomed Engin., 2020, doi: 10.1080/10255842.2020.1864822
+Güray Gürkan, **PyTHang: an open-source wearable sensor system for real-time monitoring of head-torso angle for ambulatory applications**, *Computer Methods in Biomechanics and Biomedical Engineering*, 24:9, 1003-1018, **DOI: 10.1080/10255842.2020.1864822**